qtproject/pyside-pyside-setup/sources/pyside6/doc/index.rst

     which enables you to use Python to write your Qt applications.
     The project has two main components:

-    * `PySide6`_, so that you can use Qt6 APIs in your Python applications, and
+    * :ref:`PySide6 <getting-started>`, so that you can use Qt6 APIs in your Python applications, and
     * `Shiboken6 <shiboken6/index.html>`__, a binding generator tool, which can
       be used to expose C++ projects to Python, and a Python module with some utility functions.